 Below are common questions asked of One Dental Care regarding dental sealants.

 Plaque can accumulate in the depressions and grooves, called fissures, of the back teeth, some of which can be as narrower than a single brush bristle.
 These fissures are prevalent in permanent molars as they first erupt through the gumline.
 The sealants protect all chewing surfaces of the back molars by providing a smooth surface for efficient brushing, flossing and rinsing.

-The first sealant is placed on the first of the permanent molars when completely erupted beyond the gum line.
+The first sealant is placed by our dentist in 01821 on the first of the permanent molars when completely erupted beyond the gum line.
 Sealants are continually applied as molars grow in, usually through the age of 13.
 Sealants on wisdom teeth are applied at the age of young adulthood.

 Yes, although not as common.
 Usually adults obtaining dental sealants are at a high risk for caries, damaged areas of a tooth that develop into tiny holes.
-Sealants are only placed on permanent teeth with fissures and without fillings.
+Dental Sealants in Billerica, MA, are only placed on permanent teeth with fissures and without fillings.

 First, the teeth are thoroughly cleaned with a paste and a rotating brush.
 The teeth are then washed and dried.
 An acidic solution is placed within the fissures of the chewing surfaces and rinsed after a few seconds.
 This creates a microscopic rough surface, finer than the enamel, for the sealant to adhere.